 26 So when you get into trouble, I will laugh at you.
 I will make fun of you when terror strikes— 27 when it comes on you like a storm, bringing fierce winds of trouble, and you are in pain and misery.
 28 Then you will call for wisdom, but I will not answer.
 You may look for me everywhere, but you will not find me.

 There’s a scripture that many go to in order to justify the enslavement of the native people in these various lands.
 They go to the Bible that is supposed to be directly from the mind of “God.”
-But what many Christians come short of realizing is the fact that the Bible is more political than “divinely inspired.”
+But what many Christians come short of realizing is the fact that some portions of the Bible are more political than “divinely inspired.”
 The popular verse that says…

 The LORD will send you back in ships to Egypt on a journey I said you should never make again.
 There you will offer yourselves for sale to your enemies as male and female slaves, but no one will buy you.